giantswarm/aws-operator/README.md

 * host-setup manages an IAM role used for VPC peering.
 * host-main manages network routes for the VPC peering connection.

+The host cluster may run in a separate AWS account.
+If so resources are created in both the host and guest AWS accounts.

 [4]:https://aws.amazon.com/cloudformation

 ### Other AWS Resources